3 min read

 Charisma

-Charismatic change agents have the uncanny ability to motivate and inspire others to listen, follow, and take action.
+Charismatic leadership is crucial for change agents, as it gives them the uncanny ability to motivate and inspire others to listen, follow, and take action.
 They do this through strong leadership communication, confidence, assertiveness, humility, and passion that connects with their audience on a deeper, emotional level.

 Open-Mindedness